garden-of-delete/airbyte-topiary/README.md

 ```

 # Workflows
-Airbyte tentacle supports a number of workflows designed to make managing Airbyte deployments at scale easier.
+Airbyte Topiary supports a number of workflows designed to make managing Airbyte deployments at scale easier.
 These are:
 - **sync**: applies configuration provided as yml to an Airbyte deployment, OR retrieves the configuration of an Airbyte deployment and writes it to .yml
 - **wipe**: deletes the specified connectors (sources, destinations) and associated connections / configuration
 - **validate**: validates all sources and destinations